Single-shot laser-pulse-induced magnetization reversal in CoFeB/MgO-based magnetic tunnel junctions: Introduction

 In recent years, increasing attention has been paid to integrating magnetic tunnel junctions (MTJs)—the core components of spin-transfer torque magnetic random-access memory (STT-MRAM)—with AOS technology~\cite{chen2017all,kimel2019writing,aviles2020single,wang2022picosecond,mondal2023single,salomoni2023field}.
 In the earliest report, GdFeCo, a well-established all-optically switchable material, was used as the free layer in an MTJ structure.
 Although single-shot AOS could be detected via the tunnel magnetoresistance (TMR) effect~\cite{julliere1975tunneling}, the observed TMR ratio was relatively low, around 0.6\%~\cite{chen2017all}.
 Later studies introduced composite free layers composed of CoFeB exchange-coupled with all-optically switchable materials such as Co/Tb multilayers~\cite{aviles2020single,mondal2023single,salomoni2023field}, Gd/Co bilayers~\cite{wang2022picosecond}, and GdCo alloys with in-plane magnetic anisotropy \cite{geiskopf2025single} to improve the TMR ratio.
-However, the use of rare-earth elements remains impractical for device integration due to their poor thermal stability, particularly under the annealing conditions required for MTJ fabrication.
+However, the incorporation of rare-earth elements unavoidably results in lower TMR ratios than those achieved in standard CoFeB/MgO MTJs when annealed at temperatures above 300$^\circ$C, which are required for practical device fabrication.

-Inspired by previous studies showing that demagnetization dynamics in symmetric MTJ structures depend on the initial magnetic configuration~\cite{he2013ultrafast}, similar to ferromagnetic spin valves~\cite{malinowski2008control}, we explore the possibility of single-shot AOS in MTJs with asymmetric structures.
-These findings suggest that structural asymmetry could enable single-shot AOS, as demonstrated in spin valves~\cite{igarashi2023optically}.
-By optimizing the MTJ capping layer thickness, we achieve single-shot AOS in CoFeB/MgO-based MTJs without the use of rare-earth elements, and detect the switching via the TMR effect in microscale devices.
+Inspired by previous studies showing that demagnetization dynamics in symmetric MTJ structures depend on the initial magnetic configuration~\cite{he2013ultrafast}, similar to ferromagnetic spin valves~\cite{malinowski2008control}, we explore the possibility of single-shot laser-induced magnetization reversal in MTJs with asymmetric structures.
+These findings suggest that structural asymmetry could enable single-shot laser-induced magnetization reversal, as demonstrated in spin valves~\cite{igarashi2023optically}.
+By adjusting the MTJ capping layer thickness, we achieve single-shot laser-induced magnetization reversal in rare‑earth‑free CoFeB/MgO‑based MTJs without an external magnetic field, and detect the switching via the TMR effect in microscale devices.